erasels/Aspiration-StS/README.md

 "Headhunter": Gain Charges after killing a monster, gain a set of buffs at the start of battle depending on the amount of stored Charges.
 Visiting non-monster rooms makes Charges decay based on the type of room.

 "Legacy Headhunter": Gain a random buff after winning a battle, each buff you gain this way is applied at the start of each battle for the next 7 battles.
 CAREFUL: Increases and decreases to the buffs carry over.

+"Anachronic Snail Shell": All damage resulting in HP loss from attacks against you is delayed by 1 turn.

 ## Dependencies: